Reinvent the experience, not the wheel

 - No new components, but all new components

 - Consistent, predictable BEM naming

 - Easier to integrate new components from outside projects

 - Prepared to grow and adapt to user needs and industry best practices

 Like any true 2.0, this is a living product.
 We’ll continue to test our decisions and assumptions with real-world feedback as it develops and evolves.
-We encourage you to explore USWDS 2.0, contribute your own code and ideas, and leave feedback on GitHub, email, or our Slack channel.
-And join our new mailing list by sending an email to firstname.lastname@example.org.
+We encourage you to explore USWDS 2.0, contribute your own code and ideas, and leave feedback on GitHub, email, or our Slack channel (sign-up via Google Forms).
+And join our new mailing list by sending an email to email@example.com.
 We’ll use your input to continuously improve the system with ongoing regular releases.
 We’re listening.